Instructional Council

 Responsibilities of Committees/Subcommittees

-2. All subcommittees shall report to their primary committees as necessary and the primary committees decide what needs to move on to Instructional Council.
+2. All subcommittees shall report to their primary committees as necessary, and the primary committees decide what needs to move on to Instructional Council.

 3. For time sensitive issues, subcommittees may receive approval from their primary committees to bring items directly to Instructional Council for informational reasons before they are addressed by the primary committee itself.